Falling In Love (For All The Wrong Reasons)

 I don’t do anything simply because of money.
 I won’t work a job I can’t stand, or do something I don’t feel comfortable doing, and I certainly won’t marry someone I’m not in love with just because they have a little money.
 I follow my heart, not my wallet.

-Money is something that has helped me acquire almost all of my worldly possessions, but it’s not money or property that keeps me and Angie together; our relationship is based upon love and trust.
-But even though we have a loving relationship, it’s not always perfect.
-When it comes to human relationships, our own human experiences for that matter, nothing is truly perfect.
+Money is something that has helped me acquire almost all of my worldly possessions, but it’s not money or property that keeps me and Amelia together; our relationship is based upon love and trust.
+When it comes to human relationships, or any of own human experiences for that matter, nothing is truly perfect.
 But, Amelia and I’s relationship is as close to perfect as you can get.

 Wiccans strive to form bonds based upon perfect love and perfect trust, and although it’s pretty much a total impossibility, it’s definitely something worth trying for.
-Angie doesn’t consider herself a Wiccan, but she believes in perfect love and perfect trust, even as she herself reminds me that falling just short of this idealism.
+Amelia also believes in perfect love and perfect trust, even as she herself reminds me that falling just short of this idealism is simply reality.